 What is Cord Blood Banking?

 Americord’s CryoMaxx™ Cord Blood Processing unlocks the full potential of your baby’s cord blood.
-The process is based on the Rubenstein method to manually isolate a higher yield of cord blood hematopoietic stem cells (compared to automated processing) for our families.
+The process is based on the Rubenstein method to manually isolate a higher yield of cord blood hematopoietic stem cells (compared to automated processing) for your family.
 These HSCs are combined with a cryoprotectant to protect the cells during the controlled-rate freezing process to ensure their viability.
-The cord blood HSCs are stored in 5 compartment bags to ensure maximum flexibility to use the precise number of stem cells, while also having more options for multiple treatments.
+The cord blood stem cells are stored in 5-compartment bags to ensure maximum flexibility to use the precise number of stem cells, while also having more options for multiple treatments.